 Did you know... scallions are very high in calcium compared to other vegetables, as are kale and pak choi.

 Health Tip: this recipe is high in calories.
-If you're watching your calorie intake, prepare all of the rice but then just serve two thirds.
-You can keep the rest of it in the fridge to use tomorrow.
+If you're watching your calorie intake, prepare just two thirds of the rice.
+You can keep the rest of it to use another time.